Adriwin06/Ultimate-CommonUI-Menu-System/README.md

 # Goal
 The goal of this project is to make a settings menu that is the most complete possible by featuring practically all settings that can be useful for normal and more advanced users including settings for common plugins/assets.
 And all of that free for eveyone to save hours of making a settings menu logic that doesn't even necessarily feature as much option as this one.
+Also feel free to contribute, I would be happy to review your changes.

 # Requierments
 There are a lot of plugin that I use in this project that are just for making my workflow easier that are absolutely not requiered.
 BUT the plugins that ARE used in the menu need to be downloaded in order for this to properly work.
 Here is a table of the requiered Plugins :